cdli-gh/annodoc/index.md

 ### Hard examples

 Collect examples here that are not satisfactorily analyzed, yet.

+if the first word is propositional, how can it be head of a relative clause (as entailed by translation):

+	# Jagersma, Chap.
+8 (22)
+	# ‘It is he who (lit. “(he) who is he”, cf. §29.6.2) holds him for me on orders of the guard.’
+	# (TCS 1:54 6; L; 21)
+	1	e-ne-àm	e.ne=Ø='am	he=ABS=be:3SG.S	0	root
+	2	inim	inim	word	4	ABL
+	3	en-nu-ĝá-[ta]	en.nu.ĝ=ak=ta	guard=GEN=ABL	2	GEN
+	4	ma-an-dab5	Ø-ma-n-dab5-Ø	VP-1SG.IO-3SG.A-take-3SG.S/DO	1	parataxis	? acl

 Jagersma's 2010 glosses don't add up to a valid parse: